There is a wide range of support services available to you while you're a student at Victoria University of Wellington.

 Students with disabilities

-Our School is committed to ensuring all students have equal opportunities to resources and a successful academic journey while studying at Victoria University.
+Our School is committed to ensuring all students have equal opportunities to resources and a successful academic journey while studying at Victoria University of Wellington.

 The Disability Liaison Advocate (DLA) for Te Kawa a Māui is